dzhordano/urlshortener/README.md

 # yeah-yeah url shortener

-Basically is somewhat of an urlshortener.
+Basically, it is somewhat of a URL shortener.

 ## run